mostdaysarebaddays/vpw2/README.md

 Thanks to krayzie2k99 for both creating move animations and letting me use them.

+Thanks to Adz_FullMETAL for both creating textures and letting me use them.

-Thanks to ragdas, SKStyles, Mongo, Ligerbusa, HIW, KKD, RetroRandy and a million more over the years who kept me caring about this stuff.
+Thanks to ragdas, SKStyles, Mongo, Ligerbusa, HIW, KKD, RetroRandy, Melonbread and a million more over the years who kept me caring about this stuff.

 AKI never die.